port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 - Creating a system hook requires admin privileges in GitLab.
 Due to this, the integration supports that the system hook will be created manually, and the integration will use it to listen to the relevant events.

-##### Configuring the integration to use hooks
+#### Specific Group Webhooks

 By default, if `appHost` is provided, the integration will create group webhooks for each root group in your GitLab instance.
-If you need to create webhooks only for specific groups, you should configure the `tokenGroupHooksOverrideMapping` parameter.
+If you need to create webhooks only for specific groups, you should configure the [`tokenGroupHooksOverrideMapping`](#tokengrouphooksoverridemapping) parameter.

+#### System Webhooks

 To create a system hook there are two options: